PavanDendi/dUI/README.md

+# DEPRECATED

+This project has been rebranded as ⚡tormFront.
+This repo will be kept around until I see minimal traffic.

+Please find the new repo at <https://github.com/PavanDendi/StromFront>

 # How to Use This Repo

 ⚡tormFront is a notebook front end for the dbstress concurrency benchmarking tool.
 It lets the user send multiple queries to a JDBC SQL endpoint without having to navigate too much code or manually edit config files.